craue/TwigExtensionsBundle/README.md

 ## FormExtension

 Provides a mechanism to render a form several times on one page.
-This is done by cloning the form prior to rendering.
+This is done by cloning the form prior to rendering using the `cloneForm` function.

 ## StringHelperExtension